commandlinefu.com is the place to record those command-line gems that you return to again and again.

 You can sign-in using OpenID credentials, or register a traditional username and password.

 Subscribe to the feed for:

 Simply copies your public key to the remote system.
-For the first time, this will require a password for the user@remote account.
+For the first time, this will require a password for the [email protected] account.
 From then on, ssh will ask for your private key keyphrase occasionally but you won't need to use the password.
 Very handy when you're moving files for testing etc.

 If you can do better, submit your command here.